taocpp/json/README.md

 [![TravisCI](https://travis-ci.org/taocpp/json.svg)](https://travis-ci.org/taocpp/json)
 [![Issues](https://img.shields.io/github/issues/taocpp/json.svg)](https://github.com/taocpp/json/issues)

 The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON value object as well as conversions from and to JSON string representation.
+It also serves as a fully functional real-world example application for the [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/ColinH/PEGTL).

+## Design

+This library is designed for correctness and simplicity, and strives for speed through minimalism rather than complicated optimisations.

-It uses `std::vector` for arrays, `std::map` for objects, and both `int64_t` and `double` for numbers.
+It uses `std::vector` for arrays, `std::map` for objects, `std::string` for strings, `bool` for Booleans, and both `int64_t` and `double` for numbers.

-This library is designed for correctness and simplicity and as a real-world example application for the [Parsing Expression Grammar Template Library (PEGTL)](https://github.com/ColinH/PEGTL) that is used for parsing.
+The JSON value class contains a `union` of all of these types and does *not itself* perform any heap allocations (the wrapped `std::map`, `std::vector` and `std::string` *do* perform allocations normally).

 ## Status

 The core JSON value class is implemented and working.